Tour Highlights – Maha Shivaratri Muktinath Yatra

 This holy site, Muktinath, is one of the 108 Divya Desams revered by Vaishnavites and one of the Shakti Peeths revered by Shaivites, making it a profoundly significant destination for Maha Shivaratri celebrations.

-Your pilgrimage continues to Muktinath (3,800 meters), a revered spiritual destination for both Hindus and Buddhists.
-Take a purifying ritual bath beneath the 108 sacred water spouts, visit the Vishnu Temple, and explore nearby Buddhist monasteries.
-After your visit, return to Marpha for another night in this tranquil village.
+Day 4 takes you deeper into the mountains to the sacred site of Muktinath (3,800 meters).
+This revered pilgrimage destination holds significance for both Hindus and Buddhists.
+Perform a purifying ritual bath beneath the 108 holy water spouts, visit the ancient Vishnu Temple, and explore nearby Buddhist monasteries.
+Afterwards, return to Marpha for a serene overnight stay.

 Significance of Maha Shivaratri